GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Savana are $1,154 a year including full coverage.
-Comprehensive costs approximately $206 each year, collision insurance costs $330, and liability is estimated at $460.
-Buying just liability costs approximately $510 a year, and insurance for high-risk drivers costs around $2,492.
-Teens receive the highest rates at up to $4,524 a year.
+The average insurance rates for a GMC Savana are $1,154 a year including full coverage.
+Comprehensive insurance costs on average $206 each year, collision costs $330, and liability is estimated at $460.
+Liability-only coverage costs approximately $510 a year, with high-risk coverage costing $2,492 or more.
+Teenage drivers cost the most to insure at $4,524 a year or more.

 Average premium for full coverage: $1,154

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 U.S. states and Savana models.
+Prices include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Savana models.

-Living in a larger city can make a big difference on car insurance prices.
-Rural locations tend to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
-The graphic below illustrates how location impacts auto insurance prices.
+Living in a larger city can have significant affects on car insurance rates.
+Rural areas are shown to have lower incidents of comprehensive and collision claims than densely populated cities.

 Use the form below to get customized rates for your location.